 During the death phase, the mycelium eventually dies off.
 The death phase is usually accompanied by breakdown of the mycelia through self-digestion.
 Some fungi form spores by fragmentation of the hyphae.

-As noted earlier different sections of the same mold are at different phases of growth.
+As noted earlier different sections of the same fungus are at different phases of growth.

 Want to know more about mold and bacteria?
 For free information, email your questions to our Help Desk.
 Your questions will be answered within 48-72 hours.
 Complete confidentiality is guaranteed.